nnaemekaibe/egret/README.md

 This rebuild is an exercise for me to learn how to build KMM apps that follow the Modern Android Development Architecture.
-Its based of the [Heron](https://github.com/tunjid/heron).
+Its based of the [Heron](https://github.com/tunjid/heron) project.